noqisofon/p6-Mastodon-API/README.md

 NAME
 ====

-Mastodon::API - blah blah blah
+Mastodon::API - A perl6 interface for the Mastodon API.

 SYNOPSIS
 ========